-The Four Types of People You see in the Holistic Wellness World
+The Four Types of People You See In The Holistic Wellness World

 In holistic wellness, people fall into four groups based on depth of understanding, from surface level advice to true practitioners to those selling aesthetics without substance, which is why health advice online often feels so confusing.